Liu Biao: Family

 Liu Biao's first wife, Lady Chen (陳氏), bore him two sons: Liu Qi and Liu Cong.
 She died early, so Liu Biao took a second wife, Lady Cai (蔡氏) from the influential Cai family in Xiangyang.
 As Liu Cong married Lady Cai's niece, the Cai family favoured him and wanted him to succeed his father as the Governor of Jing Province even though Liu Qi, being the elder son, should be the rightful successor.
 A sibling rivalry developed between Liu Cong and Liu Qi.
 (Note: In the 14th-century historical novel Romance of the Three Kingdoms, Liu Qi and Liu Cong are half-brothers as Liu Cong's mother is Lady Cai, but historically they were born to the same mother.)

 Around mid-208, Liu Qi found an excuse to leave Xiangyang and serve as the Administrator of Jiangxia Commandery.
 After Liu Biao's death in late 208, Liu Cong became the new Governor of Jing Province with the support of the Cai family.
 Later that year, he surrendered to the warlord Cao Cao when the latter led his forces to attack Jing Province.
 Cao Cao then appointed him as the Inspector of Qing Province.
 On the other hand, Liu Qi, who was in Jiangxia Commandery, became an ally of Cao Cao's rivals Liu Bei and Sun Quan at the Battle of Red Cliffs in the winter of 208–209.
 After the battle, Liu Bei nominated Liu Qi to be the nominal Inspector of Jing Province, but Liu Qi died of illness later that year.

 Liu Biao had at least one more son, Liu Xiu (劉修), and a daughter.
 Liu Xiu followed Liu Cong when the latter surrendered to Cao Cao and went to Qing Province to serve as the provincial Inspector.
 In 210, Liu Xiu was appointed as the Administrator of Dong'an Commandery.
 He composed a number of poems, rhapsodies and formal hymns.
 Liu Biao's daughter married Wang Can's relative Wang Kai (王凱) and was the mother of Wang Ye (courtesy name Zhangxu); Wang Zhangxu was the father of Wang Hong and Wang Bi.
+(Note: Bowu Ji annotation in Sanguozhi, vol.28.
+The Wang Ye who betrayed Cao Mao was from Wuling Commandery.
+Also, Wang Hong has a biography in vol.90 of Book of Jin.)